 The Regulation of the European Parliament and of the Council on clinical trials on medicinal products has been published in the Official Journal of the European Union on 27 May 2014 (L158).

 The Regulation replaces the national notification and authorisation procedures with a pan-European authorisation procedure where the maximum processing times are shorter than the current ones.
 The Regulation also contains other changes whose purpose is to facilitate the conduction of clinical trials and their transparency in the European Union.

 Regulation No 536/2014 was adopted on 16 April 2014 and it will enter into force when the Clinical Trials Information System and database maintained by the European Medicines Agency are ready for deployment which, according to the current estimate, will happen towards the end of 2021.

 The implementation of the Regulation is prepared under the direction of the European Commission and the European Medicines Agency; in Finland, the directing organisation is the Ministry of Social Affairs and Health.

-The clinical trials to be piloted will be assessed in accordance with the legislation currently in force.
+The clinical trials in pilot are assessed separately at Fimea and TUKIJA, in accordance with the legislation currently in force.
 Thus parts I and II are always taken into process simultaneously.
 The assessment procedure and processing times pursuant to the EU Regulation will be taken into account in the pilot where applicable.
 The aim is to provide sponsor with Fimea's and TUKIJA's assessments at the same time but this cannot be quaranteed.